 - Queen Cersei Lannister has several attendants, including Jocelyn Swyft.

 - Margaery Tyrell has several ladies-in-waiting, including her cousins Megga, Elinor, and Alla.
 When Cersei frames Margaery for having sex with several men, she likewise frames her cousins since they never leave Margaery's side.

 - Lady Ashara Dayne was a lady-in-waiting for Princess Elia Martell.
 This placed her at the Tourney at Harrenhall, where she became pregnant by an unknown man (rumored to be a Stark).
-She lost the baby at birth, leading to her suicide.
+She lost the baby at birth, and this, along with the death of her elder brother Ser Arthur Dayne, the Sword of the Morning, led to her suicide.

-- In Reflections of Eterna, Louise Aramona, one of the narrators, and her daughter Celine end up as ladies-in-waiting of first Aeris Oakdell (sister of Duke Richard Oakdell) and then Queen Catharine—at the whim of the inscrutable yet all-powerful Duke Roque Alva.
+- In Gleams of Aeterna, Louise Aramona, one of the narrators, and her daughter Celine end up as ladies-in-waiting first of Aeris Oakdell (sister of Duke Richard Oakdell) and then of Queen Catherine, all on a whim of the inscrutable yet all-powerful Duke Roque Alva.

-- In War Of The Ancients, Queen Azshara, has a retinue of handmaidens, all of whom dye their hair silver to match that of their queen, but none of them can compare with Azshara's overwhelming beauty.
+- In The War of the Ancients, Queen Azshara, has a retinue of handmaidens, all of whom dye their hair silver to match that of their queen, but none of them can compare with Azshara's overwhelming beauty.

 - In the Doubled Edge novels by Mercedes Lackey, most of young Elizabeth's ladies in waiting are spying on her for other factions.

 - In the Sissi novels by several authors, Empress Elisabeth of Austria-Hungary (aka Sissi) has several noblewomen as her ladies-in-waiting.
 One of them is the Italian countess Paola di Bellegarde whom Sissi hooks up with the Count of Königsegg-Aulendorf in one of the books.